 “Whooping leaky freighter, jump now!
 Jump!” ordered the chief.
 “Before Vy’keen bad scent arrive,” he murmured to himself.

-There was no more time, instead I turned to take one final look in the direction Kailo’s Fighter No. 7 had taken to intercept the pirate horde, now just empty space, wondering at the sacrifice he was making for us, for Aria.
+There was no more time.
+I turned to take one final look in the direction Kailo’s Fighter No. 7 had taken to intercept the pirate horde.
+Now just empty space.
+Wondering at the sacrifice he was making for us, for Aria.
 Aria came and stood beside me and looked in the same direction, both our thoughts were with Kailo.

 “Wait, we can beat them if we stick together.”